JDASoftwareGroup/kartothek/docs/getting_started.rst

 On writing additional data to a dataset, we will also check that the schema of the new data matches the schema of the existing data.

+While two tables may have different schemas, every file belonging to a given table needs to have the same schema as the table.
+Furthermore, every partition needs to have a file for every table (empty files are allowed).

 .. admonition:: Writing multiple dataframes with identical schemas

     To store multiple dataframes into a dataset, it is possible to pass an iterator of dataframes; the exact format will depend on the I/O backend used.

+    Additionally, ``kartothek`` supports several data input formats, it does not need to always be a plain ``pd.DataFrame``.
     See :func:`~kartothek.io_components.metapartition.parse_input_to_metapartition` for
     further details.

     If table names are not specified when passing an iterator of dataframes,